qyzenbf/adventOfCode/README.md

 ```shell script
   cd adventOfCode
   ```
-4. Run the commend below to see the result of test cases:
+4. Run the commend below to see the overall result of test cases:
 ```shell script
  mvn clean install
 ```